Why language matters

 - build trust with one another and

-- forge the strong friendships and familial relationships that provide:
+- forge the solid friendships and familial relationships that provide:

 – and safety.

 Without the bonds that emotional expression creates, society would disintegrate.